RaghavVacher/Spatial-Data-Visualization-for-FFSM/README.md

 - **Low Vegetation** (m/s²):
 One-half of the total green leaf area per unit horizontal ground surface area for low vegetation type.

+- **2m Dewpoint Temperature** (K):
+Temperature to which the air, at 2 metres above the surface of the Earth, would have to be cooled for saturation to occur.It is a measure of the humidity of the air.
+Combined with temperature and pressure, it can be used to calculate the relative humidity.
+2m dew point temperature is calculated by interpolating between the lowest model level and the Earth's surface, taking account of the atmospheric conditions.
+Temperature measured in kelvin can be converted to degrees Celsius (°C) by subtracting 273.15.

+- **Skin Reservoir Content** (m):
+Amount of water in the vegetation canopy and/or in a thin layer on the soil.
+It represents the amount of rain intercepted by foliage, and water from dew.
+The maximum amount of 'skin reservoir content' a grid box can hold depends on the type of vegetation, and may be zero.
+Water leaves the 'skin reservoir' by evaporation.

 Citations
 ------------